About us

 Njeri is actively engaged in anti-racism efforts and serves on the University of Köln’s Referat for Gender and Diversity Management and is also a Board member of Klima Freunde in Germany.

-Roos Keja
+Dr. Roos Keja

 Dr. Otieno Ong’ayo (Antony)

 Is the Ag.
 Director of the African Institute of Professional and Development Studies (AIPDS) at the University of Eldoret.
 He holds a Ph.D. in Development Studies from Tilburg University and his master’s and bachelor’s degrees in political science from Stockholm University.
-His research interests encompass development politics, migration, Diaspora transnationalism, civil society-state relations, digital citizenship, and decoloniality.
+His research interests encompass development politics, civil society-state relations, Diaspora transnationalism, migration, digital citizenship, and decoloniality.
 He has been a member of the Commission on Development Cooperation (COS) of the Advisory Council on Foreign Affairs (AIV) for the Dutch Government.
-At the local government level, he has been involved in diaspora engagement with policy makers in the municipality of
+At the local government level, he has been involved in diaspora engagement with policy makers in the municipality of The Hague (the Netherlands) on the co-implementation of municipal policies on inclusion and participation..

 Liesbeth Simone Peroti Akua